MrHelwa/Shop_Management_System/README.md

-🛒 Online Shop Management System (Demo)
+🛒 Online Shop Management System – Demo

+Welcome to the Online Shop Management System demo project.
-This is a demo project for an online shop management system.
-It uses SQL Server as the database — just plug and play!
+This application uses SQL Server as its database and is ready to run with minimal setup — just plug and play!

 🚀 Getting Started

+Follow the steps below to set up and run the project:

-Clone the repository
+📥 1.
+Clone the Repository

-bash
-git clone put_github_link_here
+git clone PUT_GITHUB_LINK_HERE

-Open the solution file
+🧪 2.
+Open the Solution

-Navigate to the project folder.

-Open the .sln file in Visual Studio (or VS Code with extensions).
+Open the .sln file using Visual Studio.

-Run the project
+▶️ 3.
+Run the Application

-Click the Play ▶️ button at the top right in Visual Studio/VS Code.
+Click the Run / Play button at the top right corner in Visual Studio to start the project.

-⚙️ Database Setup
+🗄️ Database Configuration
+🔧 4.
+Default Connection

-The project uses SQL Server Express by default.
+The project is configured to use SQL Server Express by default.

-If you’re using SQL Server Developer Edition, update the connection string:
+🛠️ 5.
+Using SQL Server Developer Edition?

-csharp
+Replace the existing connection string with the following:

 Server=.\SQLEXPRESS;Database=ProductShopDB_ITP;Integrated Security=true;TrustServerCertificate=true;

+📂 6.
+Where to Update the Connection String

+Navigate to:

+Models → ShopDbContext.cs

-📂 You’ll find this connection string in: Models/ShopDbContext.cs → replace the existing string with the one above.
+Replace the current connection string inside this file with the provided one above.

-🎉 Enjoy!
+✅ You're All Set!

+Enjoy exploring and testing the Online Shop Management System!
+If you like the project, feel free to ⭐ star the repo.